Anjani21/Introduction-to-Programming-with-MATLAB/README.md

 # Introduction-to-Programming-with-MATLAB
-This is the assignment solution of coursera course Introduction to Programming with MATLAB from Vanderbilt University
+In this repository you can find all the assignment solution of coursera course Introduction to Programming with MATLAB from Vanderbilt University